-The main point of contention to consider when debating taking your CBD oils abroad is THC content.
-Since the market is poorly regulated, some products might not have been extracted properly.
-That’s why Vitality CBD provide independent batch reports here to guarantee you peace of mind.
+When flying with CBD oil, or other CBD products, a main point of contention to consider when debating taking your CBD oil abroad is THC content.
+Whilst CBD isolates promise 0% THC, since the market is poorly regulated, some products might not have been extracted properly.

 Meanwhile, for full spectrum and whole plant products, the trace amounts of THC can raise red flags at airports where staff aren’t properly informed on the distinction between CBD products and medical cannabis.
 Likewise, it might be that the country you’re flying to has a lower THC threshold than the one you’re flying from.

-For example, in the UK the maximum levels of THC in the hemp extract are 0.2%, whilst in the U.S. they can reach 0.3%.
-That means that even if a CBD oil is legal in your home country, and legal in your destination, you still need to confirm that the laws follow the same guidelines.
+For example, in the UK the maximum levels of THC are 0.2%, whilst in the U.S. they can reach 0.3%.
+That means that even if CBD oil is legal in your home country, and legal in your destination, you still need to confirm that the laws follow the same guidelines.

-As mentioned above, the easiest solution is often just to contact your flight provider, and the incoming customs department for your destination.
+Simply put: it depends on where you are going.
+The easiest way to find out is to contact your flight provider and the incoming customs department for your destination.
 Having said that, it definitely helps to be informed on CBD law ahead of time, especially given that not all staff may be aware of its legal designation.

 So, you’ve established that the country you’re flying to allows travellers to bring CBD oil across their borders, but have you also considered your changeover along the way?
 Even if you’re only dropping off in a country for a half-hour sprint across to your next flight, you still fall under their jurisdiction.

 Generally laws are tighter in Asian and African countries, but there are exceptions across the board.
 As ever with CBD, research is key.
-Either visit the Visa HQ Customs site, or, if you're flying in the U.S or Europe, you can check Alternative Airlines for a breakdown of CBD laws by region.
+Check the official customs website here.

 The best solution to any headaches you may be having about whether you can fly with CBD or not is to be upfront.
-That means taking it in your carry-on, carrying the batch report with you to prove your THC levels (if you've bought your CBD with us you can find your specific one here) and contacting customs in advance to ensure you’re on the same page.
+That means taking it in your carry-on, carrying the batch report with you (you can find your specific one here) and contacting customs in advance to ensure you’re on the same page.